yolannsabaux/blog/docs/_posts/2024-04-19-recursive-decorator: AST Approach.md

         )
 ```

-### Compile everything or where the magic happens!
+### Compile Everything (Or Where the Magic Happens!)

-Now that we have modified our AST we need a way to make it understanble for the CPython interpreter.
+Now that we have modified our AST, we need a way to make it understandable for the CPython interpreter.
 To do so, we need to compile it:
 ```py
         ast.fix_missing_locations(func_ast) 	# 1
         module_compile = compile(func_ast, 'compiled.py', 'exec') 	# 2